Tesco bomb campaign: Subsequent letters and communication attempt

 On 30 August 2000, Tesco received another letter, written to the manager at a Tesco store on Victoria Road in Ferndown.
 Whilst this letter was identical to the first letter, it was fire-damaged.
-It was wondered whether 'Sally' had attempted to destroy the letter they had posted, after having second thoughts about sending it.
+It was wondered whether "Sally" had attempted to destroy the letter they had posted, after having second thoughts about sending it.
 This allowed police a potential lead, if they could discover if a postbox fire had occurred.
 Making enquiries with Royal Mail, police discovered that a fire had been reported in a postbox on Bradpole Road, Bournemouth.

-Third letter received

 Tesco received a third letter to their store in Ferndown, that was dated 29 August 2000.
-'Sally' wrote how small bombs had been prepared to be sent to customers homes and that bombs would get bigger if demands weren't met.
+"Sally" wrote how small bombs had been prepared to be sent to customers homes and that bombs would get bigger if demands were not met.

-Communication attempt with 'Sally'

-After receiving the third letter, police didn't want to make 'Sally' feel they were ignoring the threats.
-Using an undercover police officer, police placed an advert in the Bournemouth Daily Echo, asking 'Sally' to contact them, providing a phone number.
+After receiving the third letter, police did not want to make "Sally" feel they were ignoring the threats.
+Using an undercover police officer, police placed an advert in the Bournemouth Daily Echo, asking "Sally" to contact them, providing a phone number.

 On 6 September 2000, the following ad was placed: